What is secukinumab?

 Effects on other treatments

-You may be taking methotrexate as well as secukinumab.
-Check with your doctor before starting any new medicines, and remember to mention you’re on secukinumab if you’re treated by anyone other than your usual rheumatology team.
+You may be taking other drugs as well as secukinumab.
+Check with your doctor before starting any new medicines.
+Remember to mention you’re on secukinumab if you’re treated by anyone other than your usual rheumatology team.

 Having an operation